case-prudolicce/case-prudolicce/README.md

 FileFilter is a tool that takes Folder A with many files, Folder B with other files and creates a hashfile out of Folder B, removes matching files in the hashfile from Folder A, then sorts all files in folder A into a generated folder, based on MIME type.
 The problem that it solved was to alleviate data hoarders by removing any duplicate files and finding a proper place for unknown files but having them sorted.

+### Assembly Bootloader

+In high school, I created an assembly bootloader project.
+This project showcased my problem-solving skills and knowledge of low-level programming concepts.

 ## Skills and Technologies

 I have 5+ years of experience in learning and working with various programming languages, tools, and technologies, and I'm always looking to expand my skill set.
 Here are a few examples of the ones I'm most proficient in: